Gengyoko Tim Wicks

 Keiryu Liên Shutt

-Mary Stares first came to Zen Center in 2000, following a period of residential practice at Gampo Abbey in Nova Scotia, Canada.
+Onryu Mary Stares first came to Zen Center in 2000, following a period of residential practice at Gampo Abbey in Nova Scotia, Canada.
 A carpenter by trade, Mary was ordained as a priest in 2010 by Arlene Lueck and Myogen Steve Stücky.
-Mary was shuso (head monk) for the Winter 2015 Tassajara Practice Period and is currently serving as director of City Center.
+Mary was shuso (head monk) for the Winter 2015 Practice Period at Tassajara, and has served in various roles at all three temples of San Francisco Zen Center.

 Rex Stromness had the good fortune to be introduced to both yoga and Zen meditation while studying at Sonoma State College in the mid-70s.
 After graduating he spent 10 years in Boulder, Colorado where he was introduced to Ashtanga Yoga and the teachings of Trungpa Rinpoche.
 He and his wife Michele lead International yoga, meditation, and culture retreats in Bali, Guatemala and Costa Rica.

-Patricia Sullivan’s 37 years of experience teaching yoga bring a natural joy and ease of being through emphasis on process, exploration, and individual attention.
-She contributes this depth of experience in teacher trainings and retreats for various institutions, and in one-to-one therapeutic sessions.
-Patricia has been co-leading Tassajara Yoga-Zen retreats for 27 years..
+Patricia Sullivan’s 40-year experience teaching yoga enables her to bring forth a natural joy and ease of being through an emphasis on process, explorations, and individual attention.
+She contributes this depth of experience in retreats for various institutions, in teacher trainings, and in one-to-one therapeutic sessions.
+2018 will be Patricia’s 31st year co-leading retreats at Tassajara.

 Rev. Dana Takagi, PhD, is a professor and professional sociologist who has worked at UC Santa Cruz for 30 years, as well as with the National Institutes for Health (NIH).
 She has been engaged in a dharma practice life for 18 years, receiving lay ordination and priest ordination from Katherine Thanas, and most recently dharma transmission from Eugene Bush.

 Kazuaki Tanahashi is a calligrapher, painter, Zen scholar, and writer.
 Originally from Japan, he has had solo exhibitions worldwide.
 As a peace worker, Kaz is founding director of A World Without Armies.
-Kaz is the editor of a two volume translation of Dogen’s Shobogenzo, Treasury of the True Dharma Eye: Zen Master Dogen's Shobo Genzo, published in July 2011.
-His book Sky Above, Great Wind: The Life and Poetry of Zen Master Ryokan was published in October 9, 2012.
+He is the editor of a recently published two-volume translation of Dogen’s Shobogenzo, Treasury of the True Dharma Eye as well as Heart of the Brush: The Splendour of East Asian Calligraphy and Painting Peace: Art in a Time of Global Crisis, forthcoming from Shambhala Publications in March 2018.

 Ango Sara Tashker

-Ango Sara Tashker has been an organic farmer and residential practitioner at San Francisco Zen Center since 2002.
-In 2011 she served as shuso (head student) at Tassajara with Abbot Myogen Steve Stücky and Sojun Mel Weitsman, and in 2013 was ordained as a Soto Zen Priest.
-She currently serves as director of Green Gulch Farm, where she lives and practices with her family.
+Ango Sara Tashker has been a residential practitioner at San Francisco Zen Center since 2002.
+In 2011, she served as shuso (head student) at Tassajara with Abbot Myogen Steve Stücky and Sojun Mel Weitsman, and in 2013 was ordained as a priest.
+She currently serves as Director of Green Gulch Farm.

 Unzan Mako Voelkel